Nonalcoholic Fatty Liver Disease

 - Fluid retention in the abdomen or legs

-- Passage of tarry black stools, which suggests internal bleeding
+- Passage of tarry black stools, indicating internal bleeding

 Diagnosis

-- Liver Ultrasound This is a simple imaging procedure that looks for irregularities in the shape and consistency of the liver and for problems of the biliary tract, such as gallstones.
+- Liver ultrasound.
+This simple imaging procedure can show irregularities in the liver's shape and consistency as well as problems involving the biliary tract, such as gallstones.

 Treatments

-In some cases, NAFLD may progress to liver failure and require liver transplantation.
+In some cases, MASLD may progress to liver failure and require liver transplantation.
 The evaluation for a transplant is complex and generally requires several months.
-Therefore, even patients who are feeling well should be referred for a transplant at the first sign of liver failure or if they have advanced liver disease diagnosed by X-ray studies or liver biopsy.
+Therefore, even patients who feel well should be referred for a transplant at the first sign of liver failure or if they have advanced liver disease diagnosed by X-ray studies or liver biopsy.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.